UNStats/website/gatsby-theme-2020/content/thematic-areas/TA6.md

 ---
 id: TA6
+color: gray
 title: How far have we come?
+subtitle:
+  A look at the implementation of the Cape Town Global Action Plan; addressing emerging challenges of fully harnessing the power of data to improve people's lives.
 ---

-_A look at the implementation of the Cape Town Global Action Plan; addressing emerging challenges of fully harnessing the power of data to improve people's lives._

 This thematic area is about taking stock of how far we have progressed, and taking practical steps towards fulfilling the implementation of the